psu-epl/psu-epl.github.com/doc/equip/printer/Printer-Materials.md

 ## Mojo

 Our third and final variety of FDM printer is the Mojo 3D printer.
-It prints in ABS, which is harder and more brittle than PLA or Amphora3300, but still far less brittle than resin.
+It prints in ABS, which is harder and more brittle than PLA or Amphora 3300, but still far less brittle than resin.

 The accuracy is not as good as with the Ultimaker, but is still superior to anything achievable on the Ultimakers.